Air Conditioning and Refrigeration Courses

 Commercial Refrigeration Systems Design

-Operation, design, and application of commercial systems.
-The use, installation, and design of refrigeration systems used in stores, supermarkets, and industry is covered.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ACR111 and ACR237 and ELT253 or ACR111 and ACR236 and ACR238 and ELT253.
+This course will familarize the student with the operation, design, and application of commercial systems.
+The use, installation, and design of refrigeration systems used in stores, supermarkets, and industry will be covered.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ACR111 and ACR237 and ELT253 or ACR111 and ACR236 and ACR238 and ELT253 or ACR111 and ACR236 and ACR239 and ELT253.
 Fall Only.

 Environmental Impacts of the HVAC Industry